joshbegley/nyt-latest/README.md

 `Reading recommendations from critics and editors at The New York Times.`\
 https://www.nytimes.com/2026/04/16/books/review/new-recommended-books.html

-**Artemis II Crew Discuss NASA Moon Mission and What Comes Next**\
+**Artemis II Crew Discusses NASA Moon Mission and What Comes Next**\
-`The four astronauts, who last spoke to the public on Sunday, will speak at a news conference Thursday afternoon at Johnson Space Center in Houston.`\
+`The four astronauts, who last spoke to the public on Sunday, are speaking at a news conference Thursday afternoon at Johnson Space Center in Houston.`\
 https://www.nytimes.com/2026/04/16/science/artemis-ii-astronauts-moon-mission-press-conference.html

 **Hillary Clinton’s Plan to Help Families**\